-In short; The Navigatio means The Voyage in Latin; a website about my life studying and living abroad, lifestyle and my passion for travel, video games and Japanese culture.
+In short; The Navigatio means The Voyage in Latin; a website about my life studying and living abroad, lifestyle and my passion for travel and video games.
 Sounds like a lot, right?
 I know… For over seven years I have had online blogging projects spawning all over the internet.
 It started with posts written in broken English, almost unreadable as 13 year old me hardly knew any English.
 Looking back at it now, it’s where my love for writing and the English language started blooming.

 Then why does The Navigatio have such a wide variety of content?
 Because I tried, very hard, to create blogs that would focus on only travelling, a blog especially for lifestyle post, another blog were I would post things about games and my obsession with Japan, but it didn’t work.
 It didn’t feel right.
 People are complex, they have more than one interest.
 This is why I finally decided to focus on all of these wonderful passions and write about what I want to share.
 I’m a diverse person with many passions and interests, so why would my blog be about only one of them?